 Switches.
 Track circuits.
 Controllers.
 Grade crossings.

-From installation to emergency repair, Zach monitored these things day in and day out.
-With more than 56 stops at each station during the week, Zach had his work cut out for him as a signal technician.
-He liked to focus in on the Lake Street station.
+From installation to emergency repair, Zach monitored the light rail stations day in and day out.
+With more than 56 stops in one week, Zach had his work cut out for him as a signal technician.
+He liked to focus on the Lake Street station.
 That was one of the busier stops, smack in the center of what he dubbed the Midtown mess.

 “Could you just –” Zach had his hands full.
 He had opened up the box on the traffic signal and was knuckle deep in tools and censors.